 Which trees have helicopter seeds?

-Ash – one wing, these hang in bunches from the tree.
+Ash Trees – these helicopter seeds have one wing and hang in bunches from the tree.

 Sycamore – symmetrical wings in a V shape